-- 4stars for selling cold drinks in cans rather than plastic bottles and/or using reusable cups & containers (where appropriate).
+- 4stars for selling cold drinks in cans rather than plastic bottles and/or using reusable cups and containers (where appropriate).

 - 5stars for participating in the Community Close the Loop initiative (read more below).

-Interested in starting your Plastic Free journey?, or you might wish to let people know that your business has already started to make changes.
-Let us know by completing this form (in the Comment section please let us know how many stars you wish to be recognised for & why, then we’ll share these in local press, on this website, various social platforms & with our members);
+Interested in starting your Plastic Free journey or you might wish to let people know that your business has already started to make changes.
+Let us know by completing this form (in the Comment section).
+Please let us know how many stars you wish to be recognised for and why, then we’ll share these in local press, on this website, various social platforms and with our members.

-We’ll also pop along and give you a poster to display in your business, to shout about the difference you are making too.
+We’ll also pop along and give you a poster to display in your business to shout about the difference you are making, read more here.

-We have run multiple Q&A Town Hall forums over the past 6months, if you wish to participate in a future forum, please use the form above too.
+We have run multiple Q&A Town Hall forums over the past 12 months.
+If you wish to participate in a future forum, please use the form above.

-If you are a member of our community please support our local businesses in making this change.
-You are also invited to come along to our EcoFair in Wetherby on Saturday 2nd October to find out more.
+If you are a member of our community, please support our local businesses in making this change.

 To achieve net zero, we not only need to reduce carbon emissions (by keeping fossil fuels in the ground), we also need to remove carbon too.